Mayukhmali-Das-GenAI/Mayukhmali-Das-GenAI/README.md

 ## Experience

 ### IDFC FIRST Bank
-- **Associate Data Analyst - Generative AI**
+- **Generative AI**
   - *Feb 2024 - Present*
+  - Leading all audio transcription (STT) and language identification initiatives, including experimentation and deployment.
+  - Contributing to fine-tuning initiatives for LLMs and STTs.
+  - Expanding generative AI use cases based on audio at the Bank.

-  - Engaged in harnessing cutting-edge tools such as OpenAI Whisper, AWS Transcribe, Azure Transcription Services, GPT 3.5, GPT 4, Mistral, and other state-of-the-art GEN AI technologies.
+I am actively engaged in leveraging cutting-edge tools such as OpenAI Whisper, Nvidia Parakeet, AWS Transcribe, Azure Transcription Services,  GPT 4, GPT4o, Gemini 1.5 Pro, and other state-of-the-art GEN AI technologies.

-- **Associate Data Analyst - Education Loan & Hyperpersonalization (HPE)**
+- **Education Loan & Hyperpersonalization Engine(HPE)**
   - *Jul 2023 - Jan 2024*
-  - Developed core deep learning and machine learning models for the Education Loan division.
-Ensured alignment of all DL ML models with organizational objectives by deeply understanding business requirements.
+  - I developed the core deep learning and machine learning models for the Education Loan division at IDFC:
+  - Various Propensity Models to acquire new Education Loan customers, trained on data from 30 million customers.
+Each customer profile includes ten thousand unique features, which we refer to as Customer DNA.
+  - Classification Models that predict whether a prospective customer is likely to choose an International or Domestic Education Loan.
+  - Hyper-personalized communication channels for Education Loan based on factors such as customer locality and other elements from the Customer DNA.

-### Research Journey Summary
+### Undergraduate Research Journey Summary
-  - Engaged in AI research from 2020-2023, exploring diverse domains: Monocular Depth Estimation, Multilingual Sentiment Analysis, Spiking Neural Networks, Event-based Vision, and Graph Neural Networks.
+  - Engaged in AI research from 2020, explored diverse domains: Monocular Depth Estimation, Multilingual Sentiment Analysis, Spiking Neural Networks, Event-based Vision, and Graph Neural Networks.
   - Published papers on depth estimation, event-based data clustering, and sensor data recovery using Graph Neural Networks.
   - Explored Brain Computer Interface applications, culminating in projects on efficient Electromagnet placement for trans-cranial surgery.
-  - Demonstrated adaptability across computer vision, NLP, and neuromorphic architectures.
-Committed to advancing AI's interdisciplinary applications with a focus on innovation and optimization.
+  - Demonstrated adaptability across computer vision, NLP, neuromorphic architectures and optimization.

 ## Get in Touch